 After that, we talked more about the "super moon" (below),

-d then we watched a video about how the MESSENGER entered Mercury's orbit, and how scientists are making it get into Mercury's orbit.
+and then we watched a video about how the MESSENGER entered Mercury's orbit, and how scientists are making it get into Mercury's orbit.

-If you click here you will be able to see a few
+If you click here you will be able to see a few photos, and captions of the MESSENGER around Mercury.

 We also watched a video about the moon, were it spoke about apogees and perigees.